guillaume-vignal/shapash/contribution_plot_improvment.md

-Certainly!
-Below is the revised full article explaining the enhancements in Shapash's feature/contribution plots, focusing on jittering points on violin plots, smart selection for diverse class representation, and volume representation via curves and bars.

----

-### Enhancing Shapash Feature/Contribution Plots: Jittering, Smart Selection, and Volume Representation
+# Enhancing Shapash Feature/Contribution Plots: Jittering, Smart Selection, and Volume Representation

 Shapash is an innovative library for machine learning interpretability, offering various tools to help understand model predictions.
 Three notable enhancements in Shapash's feature/contribution plots include jittering points on violin plots, smart selection for diverse class representation, and volume representation via curves and bars.
 These features significantly improve the clarity and interpretability of the plots, making it easier for users to draw insights from the data.

-#### 1. Jittering Points on Violin Plot
+## 1. Jittering Points on Violin Plot

 Violin plots in Shapash provide a detailed distribution of feature contributions, but overlapping points can obscure individual values.
 Jittering, or adding random noise to the points, disperses them slightly along the x-axis.
 This prevents overlap and makes each point distinctly visible.